Simple Pesto Recipe

 Homemade Pesto Ingredients

-I know a lot of recipes skip lemon juice but I find that it breaks down the heaviness of the garlic and Parmesan, and brightens the pesto all around.
+I know a lot of recipes skip lemon juice but I find that it breaks down the heaviness of the garlic and Parmesan, and brightens the flavors all around.

 How to Make Pesto

-I love to use my food-processor for making pesto.
+I love to use my food-processor for blending.
 It literally takes 5-minutes!
 A high-speed blender can be used as well but will require a little more work.
 If you have both, definitely go with a food processor.

 Step 1: Add basil leaves, pine nuts, Parmesan cheese, garlic and lemon juice into a bowl of a food processor.
 Pulse a couple of times until finely minced.
 Scrape down the sides of the food processor with a spoon or small spatula.